SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

-* Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
+* Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*S fits, fitting oriented models to 1D cuts, etc.
 * Enable computational code to run on clusters and refactor GUI to add an intelligent launcher/scheduler that makes the use of a cluster back end transparent to the user
 * Begin work on implementing headless operation/realtime analysis workflows
 * Finish work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms